archit-react/archit-react/README.md

 ### About

 A front-end engineer focused on delivering scalable, maintainable, and accessible user interfaces.
-Over the past 6–12 months, been independently built and deployed high-quality web applications that reflect modern development standards — from clean component architecture to dark mode, i18n, and real-time APIs.
+Over the past 1 year, been independently built and deployed high-quality web applications that reflect modern development standards — from clean component architecture to dark mode, i18n, and real-time APIs.

 Approaching blends design thinking, performance-first coding, and production-level testing. specializing in building interactive, polished UIs using React and TypeScript, with a strong emphasis on DX, UX, and accessibility.